tearfulDalvik/almace-scaffolding/_app/_posts/note/2019-12-09-cloudfront-router.md

 threading.Thread(target=guard).start()
 ```

-After this, you have to implement a listener that only accept the first result from all threads, then you can determine the fastest origin when CloudFront is going to initiate a connection, and finally, you can redirect the request to the fastest responder in the handler:
+After this, you have to implement a listener that only accept the first result from all threads, and finally, redirect the request to the fastest responder in the handler:
 ```python
 request["origin"]["custom"]["domainName"] = choice["host"]
 request["origin"]["custom"]["port"] = choice["port"]